thegrid22593/fiscal-js/README.md

 // 31.046,07 €
 ```

-## Specifying a Currency and Language Code
+## Specify a Currency and Language Code on Init
 ```ts
 const fiscal = new Fiscal({
     currency: {